Dmunch04/ChatApp/README.md

 # ChatApp
-A simple chat app, built with Java for backend
+A simple chat app, built with Java and React.js for frontend.